Friedsoap/MetabX/DOC/source/data_output.rst

 All spreadsheets contain:

-* list all sections within the spreadsheets.
+* TODO: list all sections within the spreadsheets.